daxcee/sahat.github.com/_drafts/2015-04-10-create-an-eve-online-character-voting-game-using-react-nodejs-mongodb-and-socketio.md

 - The most **helpful error and warning messages** in any JavaScript library.
 - **Components are self-contained**; markup and behavior live in the same place, making components very reusable.

+I really like this excerpt from the [React v0.14 Beta 1 blog post](http://facebook.github.io/react/blog/2015/07/03/react-v0.14-beta-1.html) announcement:

+> It's become clear that the beauty and essence of React has nothing to do with browsers or the DOM.
+We think the true foundations of React are simply ideas of components and elements: being able to describe what you want to render in a declarative way.

 ---

 Before going any further please watch this awesome video [React in 7 Minutes](https://egghead.io/lessons/react-react-in-7-minutes) by John Lindquist.